AxelothLeohryn/iphone-landing/README.md

 - **📱Responsive Design**: Adaptable interface for a consistent experience across different devices.

-- **GSAP Animations**: Smooth and engaging animations that mimic the original iPhone 15 landing page.
+- **💫GSAP Animations**: Smooth and engaging animations that mimic the original iPhone 15 landing page.

-- **Three.js**: 3D model of the iPhone 15 Pro, color and size selector.
+- **🌐Three.js**: 3D model of the iPhone 15 Pro, color and size selector.

 ## Web Preview